 Living on campus, whether in New York City or suburban Westchester county, can be the most exciting experience of a young person's life - and having a place to call "home" adds a sense of safety and belonging.
-Our residence facilities give Pace students that satisfaction.
+Our redisdential facilities give Pace students that satisfaction.
 All rooms are furnished with a standard twin bed, desk, chair, dresser, wardrobe or closet, and window blinds.
 Suites and apartments have living room and dining room furniture as well as a variety of appliances.
 Residence halls are equipped with cable TV, and high-speed wired and wireless Internet access, at no additional cost.

 General Facts: At Pace University, approximately 2,000 students live on campus in New York City, with another 1,200 residing on campus in Pleasantville and Briarcliff.
 Most first-year students will be placed in 55 John Street or Maria's Tower on the city campus, although some first year students may reside in other halls.
-First-year students in Westchester may be placed in North Halls in Pleasantville, and Dow Hall, Valley and Hillside Houses, and Howard Johnson Hall in Briarcliff.
-Residents can apply for select living learning communities offered in certain Residence Halls on both campuses.
-Students who apply for the fall semester by the priority deadline (May 1st), can request each other as roommates (requests are not guaranteed)

-along with a campus preference.
-Returning students select their room through a room selection process which begins in March and concludes in April.
 New students entering in the fall will be asked to submit their building and roommate preferences during the summer, and will be placed by the housing staff using these preferences (placements depend on available space, and we cannot guarantee that all preferences will be met).